2CARUS/introtoDatabase/README.md

 # introtoDatabase

-# IMPORTANT:
-This file takes a long time to open, please be patient

-# Steps to execute SE 211 Final Project:
+Steps to execute SE 211 Final Project:

 1. Download as ZIP